Close Combat - Panthers in the Fog

 Reviews

-- Fans of the Close Combat series will appreciate the classic gameplay and tactical depth, making it enjoyable for those familiar with the franchise.
+- Fans of the Close Combat series will likely enjoy this installment, as it retains the classic gameplay mechanics and strategic depth.

 - The game features improved graphics and sound effects compared to previous titles, enhancing the overall experience.

-- The AI is often criticized for being too passive and unchallenging, making single-player mode less enjoyable.
+- The AI is often criticized for being too passive and unchallenging, leading to a lack of excitement in single-player mode.

 - 31 % positive mentions